The AI Ghostwriter Effect: When Users Do Not Perceive Ownership of AI-Generated Text But Self-Declare as Authors: Discussion

 Fourth, our studies can merely describe how people \textit{do declare} authorship for personalized AI-generated texts.
 As interdisciplinary efforts of cognitive science and HCI may develop a prescriptive framework that can recommend how people \textit{should declare} authorship when supported by AI, it remains open how people will apply these prescriptive frameworks.

-Fifth, for the sake of brevity the data analyzed in this study is purely quantitative and can thus only describe single points of judgment, impressions, and behavior.
+Fifth, for the sake of brevity, the data analyzed in this study is purely quantitative and can thus only describe single points of judgment, impressions, and behavior.
 A more qualitative approach to studying writing, following \citet{Bhat2022}, could paint a more nuanced picture with regard to the reasoning of participants in crediting or not crediting AI in the writing of a personalized text.

-Sixth, we focused on (pseudo-)personalized AI-generated texts as they parallel the process of ghostwriting.
+Sixth, we focused on (placebo-)personalized AI-generated texts as they mirror the process of ghostwriting.
 Therefore, our results may be biased in favor of attributing authorship to oneself.
 Whether the discrepancy also holds for interaction in non-personalized AI writing contexts still needs to be investigated.